-FC-3.3.6 The external auditors may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in Paragraph FC-3.3.5.
+FC-3.3.6 The external auditors may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in

+Paragraph FC-3.3.5.

-The four reports referred to in Paragraph FC-3.3.1 must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of the following year (commencing 30 April 2007 for the year ending 31 December 2006).
+FC-3.3.7 The four reports referred to in Paragraph FC-3.3.1 must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of each year.